Image - Learn with Ellen: Free videos, articles, online classes and more

 ©2011 Carma Spencer

-Carma concentrated on keeping her flowers big enough to fill her composition.
+Carma concentrated on making her flowers big enough to fill her composition.
+This was

 Button Zinnias